 Apart from the certificates and transfer of various deeds, family and friends of the departed will also need to take care of payments.
-For example, if the recently demised was an applicant of a loan, can the payments on the loan stop?
-The answer is no, but a common misconception is that if the applicant of a car loan passes away, then the relationship with the lender of the loan is terminated.
+For example, if the recently demised was an applicant for a car loan, can the payments on the car loan stop?
+The answer is no. But there is a common misconception that if the applicant of a car loan passes away, then the relationship with the lender of the loan is terminated.

 Stop Repayments on the Car Loan

 Even when you cannot afford to repay the car loan amount, as a spouse or legal heir, you have the responsibility towards the car.
 If you decide that the remaining amount on the car loan should not be repaid, then you can stop the car loan interest payments.
 You may feel that the car loan rate is high or that you do not need a car.

 As soon as you stop the repayments, the lender can confiscate the car and auction it to recover the loan.
 They are allowed to do so because the entire car loan EMI payment is not completed.

 But you must avoid this situation as it affects your credit score in a major way if you are a co-signer.
 Also, if you can avoid confiscation of the car, you may get back some of the investment already made towards the car by selling it yourself.
 If the lender auctions it, you won’t be getting anything.

 Again, if you are not a co-signer or legal heir, you are not liable for the car loan after the applicant’s death.
 Non-spouse family members and non-co-signers on loans can’t be forced to repay the car loan interest by the lender.
 In such cases, the car is sold to pay off the loan.

 If you decide that you are OK with the car loan rates or that you need a car, then you can keep ownership of the vehicle by keeping on making payments.
 However, you will need to inform the lender that you, not the original applicant, will make the repayments.